 Bulk, Wholesale, and Retail Maple Syrup

 There are three types of markets for maple syrup: BULK, WHOLESALE and RETAIL.
 In this discussion, I am using quarts as the unit of measure because that is a size often sold in retail settings.
+We often call our pure maple syrup "liquid gold", but is it really?
 Based on typical prices for quarts of maple syrup in Vermont, here is what farmers can expect to be paid:

 During the pandemic, online sales surged and that may be the new norm.
 However, the market is increasingly competitive and many small farms are being left behind because they aren't set up for online sales.
 In today's world, small farmers without an online presence are at a serious disadvantage.

 This is where Maple Farmers comes in.
+We really want to help the farmers see the full value of their liquid gold.
 We combine the marketing, order processing, and delivery logistics for small farms under one umbrella.
 By creating an online sales channel, small farmers can now get paid wholesale prices for their maple syrup without having to spend a lot of time and resources.
 It’s a unique business model that can have far reaching implications in a challenging world.

 Whether you are buying maple syrup, vegetables or fresh eggs, buying direct from the farmer helps build a better economy.
 Food direct from a local farm is always better!